 This research agenda will utilize various information systems and specific studies to answer the questions outlined above.
 Specifically, these questions will be integrated in household surveys including the Kenya Population HIV Impact Assesment (KENPHIA).
 Further to this, routine health information data captured in the course of service delivery will be analyzed using the appropriate methodology.
 It is envisioned that PrEP service delivery data shall be captured electronically to ensure easy access to data for implementation science research It is desirable to apply case-based surveillance within HIV testing services sites to track new HIV diagnoses over time as a proxy for incidence meaurements.
 Implementation science research using routine data shall be complemented by special studies designed to answer specific questions.
-Mathetical modelling shall be applied where the above information systems will not be sufficient or appropriate.
-To facilitate implementation science research, NASCOP shall coordinate the development of research protocols for high priority questions for ethical approval.
+Mathetical modelling shall be applied where the above information science research, NASCOP shall coordinate the development of research protocols for high priority questions for ethical approval.